hzbrz/album-maker/README.md

-# Wedding app Hasan Zahid
-### An app that lets people create albums at events
+### An applocation that can create albums at events